 Prolific – It is known for academic-style research with short, interesting tasks.
 Studies are often psychology or behavior-focused, with fair pay and easy filtering for topics you’re interested in.

-3. Participate in online focus groups
+3. Participate in online or in-person focus groups

 Focus groups bring small groups together online to chat about ads, products, or opinions.
 Sessions can last anywhere from 30 minutes to a couple of hours.